 Diamonds, diamonds every where and not a drop to drink…

-I recently have had cause to most thoroughly research diamonds for an upcoming custom order.
-A gentleman approached me on his wife’s behalf, and asked if I could help him with a Christmas present.
+Recently, I had cause to thoroughly research diamonds for an upcoming custom order.
+A gentleman approached me on his wife’s behalf, and requested assistance with a Christmas present.
 So I’ve had the most lovely time exploring diamonds, diamond houses, the ethics of diamonds… it’s been a wonderful experience.
 I was a little surprised, however, by the fact that all of his questions were of the most basic information.
 I realized that while I have learned quite a bit about gem grading mostly by accident and exposure, most people have not, and I set about trying to answer all of his questions plus a few more besides.

 All diamonds are beautiful in their own way.

-However, it’s been long understood that diamonds are measured in C’s, but it’s worth going over again, because most explanations are needlessly complicated.
+However, it’s been long understood that diamonds are measured in C’s.
+This is worth going over again, because most explanations are needlessly complicated.
 The first C is for Cut.
 Why is this important?
 All the little facets and planes on a gemstone are designed to bounce light around inside the stone like a roomful of mirrors.
 If the mirrors don’t line up right, the light escapes and it’s not as sparkly.
 So if the gem cutter did his job right, all the little angles are well cut, and they line up the right way for maximum brilliant sparkle.

 Others are heated or irradiated to get those colors, but they are all diamonds.
 Note, please, when I say irradiated, that this does not mean the diamonds are radioactive.
 In fact, Wikipedia says this: